 Fixed Rate

 The fixed rate formula is unknown, but it’s linked to the yield of short-term Treasure Inflation-Protected Securities (TIPS).
-Short-term TIPS are hovering just under 1% and therefore the fixed interest rate for I Bonds will likely stay close to ~1%.
+Short-term TIPS are hovering just over 1% and therefore the fixed interest rate for I Bonds will likely stay close to ~1%.

 The fixed rate was as high as 3.60% back in May 2000.
-Those lucky I Bond holders would now earn an incredible 10.08% for the six months starting in November 2022 (3.60% fixed + 6.89% variable).
+Those lucky I Bond holders would now earn an incredible 7.54% for the six months starting in November 2023 (3.60% fixed + 3.94% variable).

 Every six months, your I Bonds rates will adjust.
 The fixed rate will always stay at the same rate at the time of your purchase, while the variable rate will be based on inflation changes.

-The fixed rate for I Bonds purchased after May 2023 has just been released and is 0.90%.
+The variable rate for I Bonds purchased after April 2024 is 1.30%.

 Variable Rate (Inflation Rate)